 Menopause is a notorious cause of night sweats and hot flashes.
 It usually begins in the 40’s and is a hormonal change that indicates a woman is at the end of her childbearing years.
 Up to 80% of women going through menopause will suffer from night sweats and hot flashes at some point, so it is extremely common.
 There are blood tests that can be done to determine whether a woman is going through menopause and it is advisable to have one done to determine whether it is the cause of night sweats.
 One study published in the journal Climacteric studied menopausal women from various cultures and it showed that night sweats and hot flashes are a shared physiological phenomenon experienced by women all over the world.

 Several illnesses are linked to the onset of night sweating.
+There are several reasons that the body sweats when your are sick.
 In some cases, these are short-term illnesses that produce a fever and will go away without intervention in a short period of time.
 Many times a short-lived fever can be responsible for temporary night sweats.
 Other times, night sweating can indicate a more serious condition, especially if night sweats are ongoing.
 Some cancers, especially lymphoma, can have night sweating as an initial symptom.
 This is more likely if there has also been unintended weight loss occurring at the same time as the onset of night sweats.
 Another potentially serious cause of night sweating is Tuberculosis, a serious lung infection.
 If night sweats have been occurring for a long period of time and are accompanied by weight loss, long-term fevers, enlarged spleen and lymph nodes, then immediate action needs to be taken to ensure that the sweating is not being caused by a serious medical condition.
 There are several other diseases and conditions that can cause secondary hyperhidrosis and night sweats including certain neurological disorders, hormonal conditions, hypoglycemia, and other serious infections.
 It is important to explore all of the possible causes and discuss your night sweats with a doctor if they are ongoing and disruptive.

 It is also important to point out that in some cases, anxiety can cause night sweats to occur.
 If this is the case, then addressing the cause of the anxiety or treating the anxiety should help to improve symptoms.
 Other physiological conditions should be ruled out before anxiety can be deemed as a causative factor.
 Anxiety which causes night sweats can lead to chronic insomnia so it is important to get address the issues as quickly as possible.
+If you are worried about what your body loses when you sweat, then don't be overly concerned, however, it is important to make sure that no seroius underlying issues are causing you to experience excessive sweating.

 Night Sweats in Children